Videotelephony: Popular culture

-In science fiction literature, names commonly associated with videophones include "telephonoscope", "telephote", viewphone, vidphone, vidfone, and visiphone.
+In science fiction literature, names commonly associated with videophones include telephonoscope, telephote, viewphone, vidphone, vidfone, and visiphone.
 The first example was probably the cartoon "Edison's Telephonoscope" by George du Maurier in Punch 1878.
-In «In the year 2889», published 1889, the French author Jules Verne predicts that «The transmission of speech is an old story; the transmission of images by means of sensitive mirrors connected by wires is a thing but of yesterday.» In many science fiction movies and TV programs that are set in the future, videophones were used as a primary method of communication.
+In «In the year 2889», published 1889, the French author Jules Verne predicts that «The transmission of speech is an old story; the transmission of images by means of sensitive mirrors connected by wires is a thing but of yesterday.» Early examples in Anglophone literature, using the word videotelephone, includes The World of Null-A Harl Vincent from late 1920s.
+In many science fiction movies and TV programs that are set in the future, videophones were used as a primary method of communication.
 One of the first movies where a videophone was used was Fritz Lang's Metropolis (1927).

 Other notable examples of videophones in popular culture include an iconic scene from the 1968 film 2001: A Space Odyssey set on Space Station V. The movie was released shortly before AT&T began its efforts to commercialize its Picturephone Mod II service in several cities and depicts a video call to Earth using an advanced AT&T videophone—which it predicts will cost $1.70 for a two-minute call in 2001 (a fraction of the company's real rates on Earth in 1968).
 Film director Stanley Kubrick strove for scientific accuracy, relying on interviews with scientists and engineers at Bell Labs in the United States.
 Dr. Larry Rabiner of Bell Labs, discussing videophone research in the documentary 2001: The Making of a Myth, stated that in the mid-to late-1960s videophones "... captured the imagination of the public and ... of Mr. Kubrick and the people who reported to him".
 In one 2001 movie scene a central character, Dr. Heywood Floyd, calls home to contact his family, a social feature noted in the Making of a Myth.
 Floyd talks with and views his daughter from a space station in orbit above the Earth, discussing what type of present he should bring home for her.